aaronbieber/singleservingphoto/_posts/2016-10-08-after-five-years-off-i-m-back.markdown

 browsing through the [Essential Reading](/essential-reading) page, which contains a selection of reader favorites.

-I will bring comments back soon; until then, sit tight or find me at the Twitter account in the footer.
+I have implemented Disqus comments, so please do leave remarks on any posts you find interesting or useful!
+Also feel free to reach out via Twitter; you can find a link in the site footer.